tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: should "put key in moat" do more? what about "enter moat"
 		- TBD: specific put() error for "put suitcase in suitcase"

+- TBD: Debug Mode
+	- TBD: add debug_mode boolean in active_gs
+	- TBD: create 1word debug command ('debug_poke53281,0') that gives state and sets bool
+		- TBD: examample: "Debug Mode is now set to True"
+	- TBD: use debug mode to set error source pre-fixes and also use of 'try for error & cmd'